ImageMagick/Usage-Markdown/distorts/index.md

 ### Area Sampling vs Super Sampling {#area_vs_super}

-Here are all three sampling methods IM currently provides, when applied to a extreme infinitely tiled perspective image.
+Here are all three sampling methods IM currently provides, when applied to an extreme infinitely tiled perspective image.
 See [Viewing Distant Horizons](#horizon) below for details, of this distortion.

 ~~~